The Sacredness of International Church Ministry

 This was God at work and I was given the opportunity to witness it.

-As John and I continue to try to live & serve intentionally here in France, we lift our hands up praising the God who is alive today and is still moving in the hearts of people.
-Yet, we also want to keep those hands opened.
-Opened – so as to allow God to move people in and out of our lives as He sees fit … so that His Kingdom can be advanced around the world.
+Yet, we also want to keep those hands open.
+Open – so as to allow God to move people in and out of our lives as He sees fit … so that His Kingdom can be advanced around the world.

 To be honest, as the day progressed I did continue to look for that photo to express the day and I did continue to fuss with the food table.
 (No big surprise!)